Lumieducation/H5P-Nodejs-library/docs/usage/h5p-editor-constructor.md

 ## options (optional)

 Allows you to customize styles and scripts of the client.
-Also allows passing in a lock implementation. (needed for multi-process or clustered setups)
+Also allows passing in a lock implementation (needed for multi-process or clustered setups).